angular/angular/aio/content/tutorial/toh-pt0.md

 1. Log into Stackblitz using your GitHub account.
 1. Fork the project.

-## Update the application title
+## Display the application title with text interpolation

-In this section, you'll use Angular's [text interpolation][text-interpolation] to update the application title.
+In this section, you'll use Angular's [text interpolation][text-interpolation] to display the application's title.

 To update the application title:

 1. Open the component class file `app.component.ts`.
-1. Locate the `title` property.
-1. Change the value of the `title` property to `Tour of Heroes`.
+1. Set the value of the `title` property to `Tour of Heroes`.

-<code-example path="toh-pt0/src/app/app.component.ts" header="app.component.ts"></code-example>
+<code-example path="toh-pt0/src/app/app.component.1.ts" header="app.component.ts" region="text-interpolation"></code-example>

 The double curly braces are Angular's *interpolation binding* syntax.
 This interpolation binding presents the component's `title` property value